The Favourites of Matheus Hobold Sovernigo

 Gabon’s capital is one of the few cities I’ve visited and don’t recommend.
 Grumpy and stressed people, unsafe at night, prostitutes in the hotel, quite expensive, corrupt officials, trash on the beaches, prohibition to take pictures of some public places (I had a gun pointed at me because I photographed a statue on a square).
 At least, Gabon’s countryside is totally different.

-The Favourites of Eric Stoen
+The Favourites of Lillie Echevarria

 Chaos in Cairo